-GOLF 20/20 and the Communications Committee are taking a lead role on behalf of the U.S. golf industry to better communicate golf's many positive contributions to society.
+GOLF 20/20 is taking a lead role on behalf of the U.S. golf industry to better communicate golf's many positive contributions to society.

 Among other activities, work is underway to: